python/mypy/docs/source/generics.rst

 Note also that mypy cannot always verify that the implementation of a copy or a deserialization method returns the actual type of self.
-Therefore you may need to silence mypy inside these methods (but not at the call site), possibly by making use of the ``Any`` type.
+Therefore you may need to silence mypy inside these methods (but not at the call site), possibly by making use of the ``Any`` type or a ``# type: ignore`` comment.

-Note that this feature may accept some unsafe code for the purpose of *practicality*.
-For example:
+Note that mypy lets you use generic self types in certain unsafe ways in order to support common idioms.
+For example, using a generic self type in an argument type is accepted even though it's unsafe:

 .. code-block:: python

    from typing import TypeVar

    T = TypeVar("T")

    class Base:
        def compare(self: T, other: T) -> bool: return False